ITU-BDSA2024-GROUP8/Chirp/docs/report.md

 ![Build and test diagram](images/GithubAction1.svg)

-The second diagram not only builds and tests but also creates a versioned release which publishes executables for different environments (linux-x64, macOS, Windows0x64), that are ready for sharing.
+The second diagram not only builds and tests but also creates a versioned release which publishes executables for different environments (linux-x64, macOS-x64, Windows-x64), that are ready for sharing.

 ![Release diagram](images/GithubAction2.svg)